Release Notes 2.3.2

 D2IQ-94072

-When deploying an AKS cluster using the DKP UI on an Azure hosted Management cluster, the AKS cluster deployed correctly, but was staying in the Pending
+When deploying an AKS cluster using the DKP UI on an Azure hosted Management cluster, the AKS cluster deployed correctly, but was staying in the Pending state when viewed from the UI.

 Improved Documentation for Changing Calico Encapsulation Type